muzztafa/DSC-IBA-Android/README.md

 # Setting Up The Environment

 Follow the tasks on here to gain a better understanding!

-Homework tab on [here](https://developer.android.com/codelabs/android-training-hello-world?index=..%2F..%2Fandroid-train) is your assignment
+Open Homework tab [here](https://developer.android.com/codelabs/android-training-hello-world?index=..%2F..%2Fandroid-train) is your assignment.

 Upload screenshots, compile in word document/pdf and submit on Google Classroom.

 Code: 6vkwowo

 ## Happy coding!